zipmark/okcomputer/README.markdown

 ## Usage

-To perform the default checks (application running and database connection), do nothing other than adding to your application's Gemfile.
+To perform the default checks (application running and ActiveRecord database connection), do nothing other than adding to your application's Gemfile.

 ### Registering Additional Checks